Shopify/shopify-function-wasm-api/api/README.md

 # Shopify Function WebAssembly API

 The Shopify Wasm API provides functions for your Shopify Function to read and write data.
-This API facilitates communication between the Shopify platform (host) and the custom Wasm module (guest), primarily through a set of imported functions that the Wasm module can call.
-The following sections describe these formats, along with status codes, error codes, and the NanBoxed value structure used by the API.
+This API facilitates communication between the Shopify platform (host) and the guest Wasm module, primarily through a set of imported functions that the Wasm module can call.
+The following sections describe the value representation format, along with status codes, error codes, and the NanBoxed value structure used by the API.

 ## NanBox Value Structure (64-bit)

-Values exchanged with the Wasm module (primarily data read by the module and complex data written by it) are represented as 64-bit NaN-boxed `i64` integers.
-NaN-boxing provides a performant way to represent multiple value types (such as numbers, strings, booleans, objects, arrays, or errors) within this single `i64` representation, without requiring additional memory allocations for type information.
-The API uses specific bit patterns within the `i64` to encode this information.
+Input values in the Wasm API are represented as 64-bit NaN-boxed values, represented as `i64` constants in WebAssembly.
+NaN-boxing provides a performant way to represent multiple value types (such as numbers, strings, booleans, objects, arrays, or errors) within 64-bits, without requiring additional memory allocations for type information.
+The API uses specific bit patterns within the 64 bits to encode value information.

-### NaN-box Value Representation:
+### NaN-box Value Representation

 ```
  63  62        52 51 50 49    46 45       32 31                 0